gaehlerm/SoftwareEngineering/README.md

 Classes are frequently misused for writing poor code without the programmers realizing it.
 They just think it would be normal.
 The most common problem is that classes become too large.
 It is just too convenient to write everything inside a single class.
 Having all the member variables readily available makes it easy to work this way.
 In some cases, I had the feeling that the authors of certain code aimed to write all the code within a single class.
 This is extremely problematic.
 If a single class covers the entire code, then the member variables become ... global variables!
 [Additional Properties of Variables] Member variables are also called mini-globals in [The Art of Readable Code] for this purpose.
 With too many member variables the entire code turns into a Big Ball of Mud. [https://en.wikipedia.org/wiki/Big_Ball_of_Mud]

 But also for slightly smaller classes, member variables can be problematic.
 They represent a hidden state.
-It is generally preferred to pass variables as function arguments to functions and methods.
-This makes the methods easier to test since you don't have to set up a class instance.
+It is generally preferred to pass variables as function arguments to functions and methods, rather than having member variables.
+This makes the functions easier to test since you don't have to set up a class instance.
 Be careful with class variables.
 Or even worse, inherited variables.
-Keep your classes small to limit the scope of your class variables.
+Keep your classes small to limit the scope of your class variables or replace classes completely with functions, if possible.

 If you write a class where all method implementations consist of a single line (delegating class) or you have no methods at all (data class), the number of class variables is not too critical.
 These classes contain very little complexity.
 If you have more than about 6 to 8 member variables, you should consider organizing them into subclasses.
 However, as soon as you have to write complex methods, you have to be extremely careful, as things might otherwise get out of hand.
 The combination of complex methods and numerous member variables causes the complexity to skyrocket.
 When dealing with complex methods, it is recommended to keep the number of variables to one or two, as advised in the section on worker classes.
 Or even better, replace the class with a few functions if you can find a reasonable way to eliminate all member variables.
 Writing tests will become much easier.